Case Western Reserve University

 The Center is charged with creating internationally recognized programs and initiatives devoted to ethical inquiry in both its practical and theoretical aspects, and to facilitating the development of future leaders who will, in the words of Dr. Inamori, “serve humankind through ethical deeds rather than actions based on self-interest and selfish desires.”

 The Military Ethics Community

 The Inamori Center is also an institutional member of the active European division of ISME, Euro-ISME – http://www.euroisme.eu/.
-In addition, the Inamori Center is a member of CETMONS (Consortium on Ethics, Emerging Technology, Military Operations, and National Security), is a frequent partner with the Defense Studies Department of King’s College London.
+In addition, the Inamori Center is a member of CETMONS (Consortium on Ethics, Emerging Technology, Military Operations, and National Security), and is a frequent partner with the Centre for Military Ethics at King’s College London.
 ISME is an organization of military professionals, academics, and others formed to discuss ethical issues relevant to the military.
 The Inamori Center has also become a founding member of the new international consortium The Compass Group, established to grow and enhance the academic study of applied military ethics around the globe.

 Please call 216.368.2810 or email firstname.lastname@example.org.